Gidan/Gidan/README.md

 ### About me

-Senior software developer with 10+ years of experience in developing HMI and Mobile applications for the Automotive industry.
+Software developer with 10+ years of experience in developing HMI and Mobile applications for the Automotive industry.
 Passionate about technology, software and visual arts.

 #### Main Programming Languages & Frameworks